Andy Leaning

 Andrew John Leaning (born 18 May 1963) is an English former professional footballer who played as a goalkeeper, and has since been employed as a goalkeeping coach.

 Having started his career in the amateur game with York Railway Institute and Rowntree Mackintosh, he turned professional when he joined York City in 1985.
-From there Leaning went on to have spells at Sheffield United, Bristol City, Lincoln City, Dundee and Chesterfield, before retiring from playing in 2000.
-Over the course of his 15-year career in professional football he made 282 league and cup appearances.
+From there, Leaning went on to have spells at Sheffield United, Bristol City, Lincoln City, Dundee and Chesterfield, before retiring from playing in 2000.
+Throughout his 15-year career in professional football, he made 282 league and cup appearances.
 He was promoted with Bristol City after a second-place finish in the Third Division in 1989–90, and was named as Lincoln City's Player of the Year in 1995.
-Since 2000 he has been employed as goalkeeping coach at a number of his former clubs including York City, Sheffield United, and Chesterfield, as well as Leeds United.
+Since 2000, he has been a goalkeeping coach at several of his former clubs, including York City, Sheffield United, and Chesterfield, as well as Leeds United.